AlexRubik/adrena-sdk-ts/README.md

-SDK for the interacting with the Adrena Protocol using Typescript and [@solana/kit](https://github.com/anza-xyz/kit)
+SDK for interacting with the Adrena Protocol using Typescript and [@solana/kit](https://github.com/anza-xyz/kit)

 Adrena Links:
 - Website: https://app.adrena.xyz/